|SIC Codes:||4724 4725 4729 7389|

 |NAICS Codes:||711410 561591 561520 561510 561599|

 Companies in this industry arrange travel and traveler accommodations and include travel agents, tour operators, and other travel services like time-share exchanges, visitors bureaus, and ticket offices.
-Major companies include Expedia, Priceline, and Sabre Holdings (all based in the US), as well as Kuoni Travel (Switzerland), Thomas Cook (UK), and TUI Travel (Germany).
+Major companies include Carlson Wagonlit, Expedia, Priceline, and Sabre Holdings (all based in the US), as well as BCD Travel (the Netherlands), Kuoni Travel (Switzerland), Thomas Cook (UK), and TUI Travel (Germany).

 Major services are reservations or tickets for airline flights and lodging, as well as leisure cruises and packaged tours.
-Domestic and international airline reservations account for about 20 percent of industry revenue, hotel reservations another 20 percent, packaged tours more than 10 percent, and tickets for cruise ships about 5 percent.
-Other services include entertainment and event tickets, time-share exchange services, automobile clubs, convention and sightseeing services, and car rental reservations.Buy Now
+Commissions and fees for reservation and travel services -- including domestic and international airline reservations, hotel reservations, and tickets for cruise ships -- account for about 55% of industry revenue.
+Other major revenue-generating services include tour arrangement, event tickets, and trip planning, each of which accounts for about 15% of revenue.Buy Now